 Now that we have got the "DON'TS" out of the way, here are a few "DOS" that will help a server be better at their job:

 6 Tips for Being a Better Restaurant Server

 1. Know the menu

-An important thing to remember is that your servers are the main touch point for the diners and are often the only ones with direct contact to them.
+An important thing to remember is that your servers are the main touchpoint for the diners and are often the only ones with direct contact with them.